-1. Your veterinarian may recommend surgery.
-Surgery can be effective in removing benign tumors that are easy to isolate, and even some malignant tumors that have not yet spread.
-If the surgery works the cancer is gone and your dog can expect a normal life.
+- Surgery can be effective in removing benign tumors that are easy to isolate and even some malignant tumors that have not yet spread.
+If the surgery works the cancer is gone, and your dog can expect a normal life.

-2. Chemotherapy may be suggested if the cancer is spreading and cannot be surgically removed.
+- Chemotherapy may be suggested if the cancer is spreading and cannot be surgically removed.
 The treatment can have a lot of side effects since it kills all rapidly growing cells like blood marrow cells, cells lining the intestine, and cells in the hair follicles.
-There are supplements to lessen the terrible side effects and sometimes this treatment may extend the dog´s life.
+There are supplements to lessen the terrible side effects and sometimes this treatment may extend the dog's life.

-3. Radiation is another therapy sometimes used.
-The dogs usually have to be sedated or under general anesthesia for this treatment but your veterinarian might recommend it if the tumor cannot be operated on.
-It can cause localized hair loss and localized burns but there are options to treating the side effects and it may be the only effective way to treat some tumors.
+- Radiation is another therapy that is sometimes used.
+The dogs usually have to be sedated or under general anesthesia for this treatment, but your veterinarian might recommend it if the tumor cannot be operated on.
+It can cause localized hair loss and localized burns, but there are options to treating the side effects, and it may be the only effective way to treat some tumors.

-Alternative cancer therapy is mostly based on the idea of boosting the immune system and allowing your dog´d body to fight off the mutated cells.
+Alternative cancer therapy is mostly based on the idea of boosting the immune system and allowing your dog's body to fight off the mutated cells.

 None of the natural products are guaranteed but they have a lot less side effects than the conventional therapies.
 None of them are likely to ever have any type of proof since no drug company is willing to fund a research project on a drug it cannot license and profit from.